foundersandcoders/xhr-workshop/README.md

 ### 1. Have a look at documentation

 - Find the endpoint

+   The endpoint is the URL where your service can be accessed by a client application.

 - Check if you need an API key (if yes where to add it)